Registration and Advisement

 New freshmen and new transfer students will be scheduled for registration by the Office of Admissions.

-The advisement and registration dates for each semester are shown in the located in this catalog.
+The advisement and registration dates for each semester are shown in the holds.
+Students who have failed to meet their obligations to the College - including financial obligations - or who have student health restrictions will not receive permission to register until the hold is removed or a written clearance is issued by the office concerned.located in the Molloy catalog.
 Before the Advisement and Registration period, registration material will be distributed to all continuing students.
 This material will provide instructions on how to register and the exact dates and times based upon the student's classification or credits earned.
-Before advisement/registration, students must have no outstanding balances or holds.
-Students who have failed to meet their financial or other obligations to the College or who have student health restrictions will not receive permission to register until the hold is removed or a written clearance is issued by the office concerned.
+Before advisement/registration, students must have no outstanding balances or

-Registration for all students requires the payment of tuition and fees when due.
-Students not paying their bill will be prevented from registering for subsequent semesters and from receiving official transcripts and diplomas.
+Registration for all students requires payment of tuition and fees when due.
+Students who do not pay their bill will be prevented from registering for subsequent semesters and from receiving official transcripts and diplomas.
 See the current "Registration Guide" for specific instructions and listings of tentative courses planned for the future.
-No student may report for any course and section for which he or she has not registered.
+No student may report for any course and section for which they have not registered.
 Students must attend the course and section for which they are registered.
 A student may not register for a course unless all prerequisites have been satisfied.
 The College reserves the right to cancel any course, as deemed necessary.

 Alumni and Auditor Registration